MelBiggs/fullstack-frameworks-project/README.md

 * Allow registered users to write reviews about the products, only if they purchased them.

-* Include pagination and/or other dynamic display actions using javascript.
+* Include pagination and/or other dynamic display actions.

 ### User Stories